Activity 05

 Finding magnitude with kernel density

-We’ve determined that it’s unlikely that clustering in any case here is random.
-How can we identify areas of especially pronounced clustering?
+The NNI suggests it’s unlikely that clustering in any case here is random.
+The Kernel Density tool can be useful for identifying particularly pronounced areas of clustering.

-The Kernel Density tool can be useful for this.
-As we’ve seen before, kernel density calculates a magnitude-per-unit area from point or polyline features using a kernel function to fit a smoothly tapered surface to each point or polyline.
+As we saw in Lab 04, kernel density calculates a magnitude-per-unit area from point or polyline features using a kernel function to fit a smoothly tapered surface to each point or polyline.

 Click “Run” and you should see something like this (you might have to move it above your countries_projected layer and turn off the sites_projected layer to really see it).